This article was updated in June 2020 for accuracy and completeness.

 Once someone has visited your site for the first time or they’re a subscriber to your email, marketing automation can be used to serve relevant messages to them on site, either directly to buy or to nurture them by engaging with more content.

-Re-marketing or re-targeting uses a similar approach, but off-site.
-Here you use Ad networks or the large platforms to deliver relevant messages based on cookies showing that show someone has visited your site.
-Here are the tools you can use:
+Here you use Ad networks or the large platforms to deliver relevant messages based on cookies showing that someone has visited your site.

 Engage – build loyalty and sales from customers

-Our tenth and final opportunity relates specifically to existing customers, but is relevant for all subscribers.
-That’s using automation for re-engagement and re-activation.
+Our 10th and final opportunity relates specifically to existing customers, but it’s relevant for all subscribers.
+That’s using automation for reengagement and reactivation.

-We said when discussing welcome emails that it’s common that the first email you send to a prospect has the highest open and click-through rate.
-Well, it’s also common that through time the engagement levels will fall on average.
-So the frequency of opens or clicks will decrease as the audience becomes less engaged.
+We said when discussing welcome emails that it’s common the first email you send to a prospect has the highest open and click-through rate.
+Well, it’s also common that through time the engagement levels will decrease on average.
+So, the frequency of opens or clicks will decrease as the audience becomes less engaged.

 Marketing automation gives us a tool to detect when individuals or groups of subscribers or customers are becoming less active and encourage them to interact again through offering a great piece of content or discount offer.
 If they’re not interested, you can potentially treat them differently by reducing the frequency of email, that can again help make a bigger impact.